Your Guide to Understanding the Basics of Mutual Fund Fees

 - A front-load fund, meaning that you pay a certain percentage of your purchase as a commission upfront

-- or a no-load fund, meaning you pay no commission.
-From a real rate of return standpoint, this is the only type of mutual fund the average investor should buy but they are not always available.
+- A no-load fund, meaning you pay no commission.
+From a real rate of return standpoint, this is the only type of mutual fund, the average investor should buy, but they are not always available.

 While at first, a loaded mutual fund may be attractive in terms of its past investment performance, investment philosophy, or reputation, it is imperative to know what the fees are exactly before investing.
 There are excellent mutual funds with no load, such as Vanguard and Fidelity funds, and many others.
 Oddly enough, these funds often outperform the loaded funds.

 Mutual Fund Expense Ratios

 Some funds, such as Vanguard, do an excellent job of keeping fees low so that as much of the fund's income as possible is returned to the investors, not paid to the managers.
 Those are the types of funds you want to invest in if you're focused on keeping costs as minimal as possible.
 To put another fund's fees in perspective, compare them to Vanguard's.